stackbit-projects/magical-moon-7b030/src/pages/index.md

 ---
-title: Code Production ready Phone Validation and Parsing in 5min
+title: Production ready Phone Validation and Parsing in 5min
 sections:
   - type: hero_section
     title: as